SumairShakeel/DockerDeepDive/README.md

 **Delete Images:**
 $ sudo docker rmi 22f4e4d8dc23

-In above command end show the image id, to delete image with its id.
+The above command end shows the image id, to delete the image with its id.

 **Forcefully Delete Images:**